Nashville, Tennessee: Earlier 20th century

+Mid-20th Century

 In 1950, the state legislature approved a new city charter that provided for the election of city council members from single-member districts, rather than at-large voting.
 This change was supported because at-large voting required candidates to gain a majority of votes from across the city.
 The previous system prevented the minority population, which then tended to support Republican candidates, from being represented by candidates of their choice; apportionment under single-member districts meant that some districts in Nashville had Black majorities.
 In 1951, after passage of the new charter, African American attorneys Z. Alexander Looby and Robert E. Lillard were elected to the city council.

+In the late-1940's, recording studios began to set up shop in Nashville to record artists who performed at the Grand Ole Opry.
+Then in 1950, the radio announcer David Cobb ad libbed on air “the sounds listeners were hearing on WSM radio were coming from ‘Music City, U.S.A.’ ” coining the moniker "Music City".

+During the mid-1950s, Nashville underwent a musical transformation with the emergence of the 'Nashville Sound,' which was characterized by "smooth strings and choruses", "sophisticated background vocals" and "smooth tempos" associated with traditional pop.
+The new sound broadened country music's appeal and solidified Nashville's status as a music recording and production center.

 With the United States Supreme Court ruling in 1954 that public schools had to desegregate with "all deliberate speed", the family of student Robert Kelley filed a lawsuit in 1956, arguing that Nashville administrators should open all-White East High School to him.
 A similar case was filed by Reverend Henry Maxwell due to his children having to take a 45-minute bus ride from South Nashville to the north end of the city.
 These suits caused the courts to announce what became known as the "Nashville Plan", where the city's public schools would desegregate one grade per year beginning in the fall of 1957.

 Urban redevelopment accelerated over the next several decades, and the city grew increasingly segregated.
 An interstate was placed on the edge of East Nashville while another highway was built through Edgehill, a lower-income, predominantly minority community.